ThGreatExplorer/OOD_Reversi/Readme.md

 allow for players to switch turns.

 ### Coordinate System
+The coordinates are represented in the Hexagon class by each instance.

 The first design decision we had to make for this assignment was the coordinate system for the Hexagonal Grid.
 We decided to use the Cube Coordinate System for several reasons: